-Bluehost vs. Hostgator? – it’s a question that’s a bit like asking “Coke or Sprite?”
+Bluehost vs. Hostgator? – it’s a question that’s a bit like asking “Coke or Pepsi?”
 It’s somewhat slicing details, but it’s a choice nonetheless for something that you’ll likely be using for years.
 I’ve written a Bluehost review and HostGator review for each, but this post compares them head to head.

-- Owned by Endurance International Group (EIG) – a large technology corporation
+- Owned by the same company Newfold Digital – a large technology corporation

 - Established, well-known brands in the hosting industry

 - Provide a similar menu of products that revolve around shared Linux hosting’

 - Use the cPanel control panel to provision new accounts